frontendweekly/virga/src/posts/2020-03-29-eleventy-with-theo-sass-and-postcss.md

 ```

 And this is Eleventy JavaScript Templates part.

-I was very happy since it would looks like easy thing to do.
+I was very happy since it looked like easy thing to do.

 ## But, `sass` command line doesn't come with `importer` option